Holywell Town F.C.: Overview

-The Wellmen's first choice strip is their traditional red and white striped shirts, with red shorts, and red socks.
-The away strip for the 2024–25 season is a fluorescent green shirt with grey shorts and socks.
+The Wellmen's first-choice strip is their traditional red-and-white striped shirts, with red shorts, and red socks.
+The away strip for the 2026–27 season is a blue-and-black striped shirt with blue shorts and socks.
+The kits are manufactured by O'Neills.

-Although the team's nearest rivals are Greenfield, it is usually considered a friendly rivalry with good co-operation between the two clubs.
-Holywell's traditional and fiercest rivals are Flint Town United, which originates from the historical rivalry between the two old towns of Flintshire, and is also one of the oldest football rivalries in Welsh league football!
+Although the team's nearest rivals are Greenfield, it is usually considered a friendly rivalry with co-operation practiced between the two clubs.
+Holywell's traditional and fiercest rivals are Flint Town United, which originates from the historical rivalry between the two old towns of Flintshire, and is also one of the oldest football rivalries in Welsh league football.

-Holywell also has good local rivalries between fellow Flintshire sides, Mold Alexandra and Buckley Town, as well as recently having exciting competitive rivalries with Caernarfon Town, Denbigh Town (whom they played their first game against in 1880), and Holyhead Hotspur, all of which originate when the teams were competing for the Welsh Alliance League title in the 2010s.
+Holywell also had local rivalries between fellow Flintshire sides, Mold Alexandra and Buckley Town, as well as recently having competitive rivalries with Caernarfon Town, Denbigh Town (whom they played their first game against in 1880), and Holyhead Hotspur, all of which originate when the teams were competing for the Welsh Alliance League title in the 2010s.

 Holywell Town produces an award-winning matchday programme for all first-team matches as it was placed first in the Soccer Club Shop Programme Awards for six consecutive seasons.
 The programme has also been awarded the best programme produced throughout the whole of Wales for the 2013–14 season, as well as being second-best programme produced throughout the whole of Wales for both the 2010–11 and 2011–12 seasons, and voted third-best in the whole of Wales for the 2012–13 season.
-In addition, the programme was also voted best in the 2010–11, 2011–12, 2012–13 & 2013–14 Welsh Alliance Season Awards by winning the Best Matchday programme award.
+In addition, the programme was also voted best in the 2010–11, 2011–12, 2012–13 & 2013–14 Welsh Alliance Season Awards by winning the Best Matchday Programme award.
 The match programme has since ceased to be printed and is now just produced electronically every matchday.